animatedmax/spring-data-geode/src/main/markdown/index.md

 </div></td>
 <td class="content">The example above shows a few of the various forms
 that a listener can have; at its minimum, the listener reference and the actual query definition are required.
-It’s possible, however, to specify a name for the resulting Continuous Query (useful for monitoring) but also the name of the method (the default is <code>handleEvent</code>).
+It's possible, however, to specify a name for the resulting Continuous Query (useful for monitoring) but also the name of the method (the default is <code>handleEvent</code>).
 The specified method can have various argument types, the